jackabox/2019.jackwhiting.co.uk/content/posts/2019-09-16-redirect-in-nuxtjs-through-middlware.md

 slug: handling-redirects-in-nuxtjs-through-middlware
 date: 2019-09-16 14:42:00
 description: 'We can utilise the serverMiddlware provided out of the box with Nuxt.js to read a JSON file and handle the redirects for our application.'
-tags:
+categories:
-  - vuejs
+  - Vue
-  - nuxt
+  - Nuxt
-  - seo
+  - SEO
 ---

 I recently published an article about [how to handle redirects in Laravel](/posts/handling-seo-redirects-in-a-laravel-application/), since I also use [Nuxt.js](https://nuxtjs.org/) I thought it would be good to write up how to handle redirects simplistically through pure Nuxt (no server, no advanced configuration).